Scrape UK Property Prices from Rightmove (Dataset Builder)

-• we’ll parse real server-rendered HTML (no “guessing” selectors)
+• parses real HTML (no guessed selectors)

 Keep Rightmove crawls stable with ProxiesAPI

-What we’re scraping (Rightmove Sold Prices)
+What we’re scraping (Rightmove structure)

 Setup